Diego Laxalt

-Diego Sebastián Laxalt Suárez (/es/; born 7 February 1993) is a Uruguayan professional footballer who plays as a defensive midfielder.
-For the most of his career, he played in the left-back position.
+Diego Sebastián Laxalt Suárez (/es/; born 7 February 1993) is a Uruguayan professional footballer who plays as a midfielder or left-back for Peñarol.
 He is a youth product of Defensor Sporting, having passed through the youth ranks in July 2012.

 Club career

 Defensor Sporting

 Born in Montevideo, Laxalt made his professional debut on 1 September 2012 with Defensor Sporting in a 4–0 win against Montevideo Wanderers.
 On 24 February 2013, after the South American Championship football Under-20 in 2013, he returned to the field with the jersey of Violeta in the away game against Nacional.
 He concluded his first season with 15 appearances and 1 goal.

 Inter Milan

 2013–14: Arrival and loan to Bologna

 Inter Milan bought Laxalt in January 2013, with the deal completed in July 2013.
 The then new coach of Inter Milan, Walter Mazzarri, however, did not include him in the pre-season squad.
 He spent the season on loan at Bologna.